usystems/webling-plugins/README.md

   - If a `options.filter` is passed, only the instances are returned which satisfies the filter.
 The query language used to filter the instances is described in the [Query Language](https://demo.webling.ch/api/1#header-query-language) Section of the [Webling API Documentation](https://demo.webling.ch/api/1).
-  - If a `options.order` is passed, the result is orderd accordingly.
-E.g. if the `options.order` array is `['Vorname DESC', 'Nachname ASC']` the result is first orderd by `Vorname` descending and instances with equal `Vorname` properties are orderd `Nachname` ascending.
+  - If a `options.order` is passed, the result is ordered accordingly.
+E.g. if the `options.order` array is `['Vorname DESC', 'Nachname ASC']` the result is first ordered by `Vorname` descending and instances with equal `Vorname` properties are ordered `Nachname` ascending.
 All path expressions from the [Query Language](https://demo.webling.ch/api/1#header-query-language) can be used to sort the results.

   Get all members in the group `Junioren`, which are older than 17 and sort the result by birth year